-The Department of Psychology offers two distinct graduate programs and one doctoral program.
+The Department of Psychology offers three distinct graduate degrees.

 These graduate programs offer unique and excellent opportunities for hands-on research in laboratory and applied settings, as well as engagement with community agencies (e.g., schools, mental health clinics, hospitals).
 Our graduate students work collaboratively with faculty mentors to create educational experiences based on their professional goals and interests.